balmoral/volt-highcharts/README.md

     Native(series[0]).setData(sales_data.to_n)
   end
 ```
-Alternatively, the equivalent using backticks is:
+The equivalent using backticks is:
 ```
   def update_sales
     native_chart = page._chart.to_n # get the native JS chart